gbmhunter/blog/content/pages/pcb-design/pads-vias-holes/_index.md

 The smallest hole PCB manufacturers can support is usually 0.1-0.2mm, with anything under 0.2mm becoming specialty and hence more expensive.
 Holes which are designed for component leads to go through require pads surrounding the holes on the top and/or bottom of the PCB.
 This allows a good solder bond between the component and the PCB tracks.
 A typical rule-of-thumb is to make the pad diameter twice the size of the hole diameter.
 The middle pad in the image below shows this.

-{{< figure src="/images/2015/01/hole-size-versus-pad-size.png" width="767px" caption="Diagram showing different ratios between hole and pad size." caption-position="bottom" >}}
+{{< figure src="/images/2015/01/hole-size-versus-pad-size.png" width="767px" caption="Diagram showing different ratios between hole and pad size."  >}}